Tanvi2698/World_of_OOPS/README.md

 Contribution Guidlines
 *All the codes should be indented.
 *Code written should be readable.
-*Name of the variables should be relative
+*Name of the variables should be relative.